Everything you need to plan your trip in a single digital guide.

 Part Two: How To Get Going contains 14 chapters on every common scenario you’ll encounter between leaving your front door and finishing your ride.
 This is all about helping you visualise what life on two wheels is going to be like, so you can prepare mentally in advance of hitting the road.

 Part Three: How To Go Further contains an additional 11 chapters that are likely to become relevant once you’ve got the hang of the basics, or if you’re planning something particularly ambitious.
-This is where the long years of experience of the guide’s 50+ contributors really come into their own.
+(This is where the experiences of the guide’s 50+ contributors really come into their own.)

 If, after reading all that, you still don’t know where to start – well – I’ll film myself eating my cycle helmet and upload it to Youtube.
 (The book has been out for more than a year and nobody has yet taken me up on this offer.)

 Or find it in these international Kindle Stores:

 - Amazon.com (USA)

 - Amazon.ca (Canada)